Nymphaea tetragona: Generative characteristics

-Authority
+Taxonomy

-The cited authority, Georgi, is in reference to the work of a German botanist named Johann Gottlieb Georgi who is credited for first describing the species at the end of the eighteenth century from his collections in Eastern Siberia.
+It was described by the German botanist Johann Gottlieb Georgi at the end of the eighteenth century from his collections in Eastern Siberia.
 The Komarov Botanical Institute has a herbarium specimen with the description "Nymphaea tetragona sp. nova" that is thought to be collected in 1772 from the Angara River and hand labelled by Georgi himself.
+With in the subgenus Nymphaea subg.
+Nymphaea it is placed in the section Nymphaea sect.
+Chamaenymphaea.

+Etymology

+The specific epithet tetragona means four-angled.
+The flower has a tetragonous receptacle.

-Distribution and Habitat
+Distribution and habitat

 Its distribution encompasses Midwestern Nepal, China, India, Japan, Kashmir, Kazakhstan, Korea, Russia, Vietnam, North America, and Europe.

 In North America and Europe it native range is restricted to the boreal regions above 50° N latitude.